The 20 Best Benign Essential Blepharospasm Doctors Near Me in District of Columbia, US

 English

-Mark Lin is a Neurologist in Washington, Washington, D.c..
+Mark Lin is a Neurologist practicing medicine in Washington, Washington, D.c..
 Dr. Lin is rated as an Experienced provider by MediFind in the treatment of Benign Essential Blepharospasm.
-His top areas of expertise are Epilepsy, Memory Loss, Seizures, and Headache.
-Dr. Lin is currently accepting new patients.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Epilepsy, Memory Loss, Seizures, and Headache.

 What is the definition of Benign Essential Blepharospasm?